Meet the crew

 Freya Pomeroy-Rowden is the cook aboard and runs the admin side of the business.
 She and Marcus know working on board as a couple can be challenging and believe that the skipper and cook roles can have a very harmonious working relationship.
 Freya aged thirty five is a competent sailor in her own right, she has now sailed around the North Atlantic Ocean twice and is a qualified RYA Ocean Yachtmaster and Radio operator.
 She has previously worked for Trinity Sailing Trust crewing as Mate and Cook on their three traditional vessels.

-Freya says ” we already cook with Free Range eggs and meat from the butchers and i source local, seasonal veg.
-There will be the usual mixture of meat, fish and vegetarian dishes.”
-Freya is also very interested in attempting to run a business that treads as lightly on the earth’s resources as possible, especially reducing single use plastic.
-At the beginning and ends of the season Freya will be replaced by another excellent cook as she is ashore doing the school run.
+Freya says ” we already cook with Free Range eggs and locally sourced meat from the butchers and i source local, seasonal and normally organic veg.
+We eat a lot of vegetarian dishes but we also serve good meat and fresh fish.”
+Freya is also very dedicated in attempting to run a business that treads as lightly on the earth’s resources as possible, especially reducing single use plastic. ” We do our absolute best to buy in bulk with paper bags” At the beginning and ends of the season Freya will be replaced by another excellent cook as she is ashore doing the school run.

 Malachi Pomeroy-Rowden is the youngest member of crew.
 Malachi was born in the summer of 2011, his due date was on race day at Looe Luggers Regatta, with the safety boats ready to take a very pregnant Freya ashore Malachi held on and was born a week later in Plymouth.
 Since his arrival he has mainly being surrounded by shipwrights and machinery We as his parents are very much looking forward to showing him the world afloat and sharing our travels with him.
 He has a lovely temperament and we hope you will enjoy his company.
 He is very used to being around lots of people and fitting in with things.
 He has a beautiful cabin on board, Grayhound is very much his home and where he feels safe.
 Malachi will join us for the high summer months only this year as he is now in school.